 There are a lot of factors that go into producing a successful and bountiful harvest from your fruit trees.
-One of the more exasperating of tasks can often be keeping local wildlife from stealing the fruits of your labor—literally.
-For decades, farmers have deployed various tricks to deter our winged friends from picking apart fruit and leaving behind damaged, unsellable products.
+One of the more exhausting tasks can often be keeping local wildlife from stealing the fruits of your labor—literally.
 Bird netting is among one of the most common bird repellent methods.
-While it has been proven to be effective, it isn’t without its fair share of problems, either.
+While it has been proven to be effective, fruit tree netting isn’t without its fair share of problems, either.

 Before you purchase expensive rolls of netting, compare the pros and cons of bird netting to determine if this tactic is right for you.